pwyoon/pwyoon.github.io/_pages/writing.md

 Before starting this site, I wrote regularly on [Quora](https://www.quora.com/profile/Phillip-Yoon-2), where I was named a Quora Top Writer in 2018.

+I also wrote a few pieces for the [Johns Hopkins News-Letter](https://www.jhunewsletter.com/staff/phillip-yoon).

 ## Recent Posts

 {% for post in site.posts limit:6 %}